marticliment/ElevenClock/.github/ISSUE_TEMPLATE/bug-report--something-is-not-working-as-expected-.md

 ---

 ## Before submitting the issue
-PLEASE CHECK that there are no open or close issues about the same bug before.
+ - [ ] I have checked that the bug is not a duplicate or, if it is, it needs to be reopened; and I've checked the FAQ on README.md for solutions

- ✅ I have checked that the bug is not a duplicate or, if it is, it needs to be reopened; and I've checked the FAQ on README.md for solutions
+ - [ ] I have checked the settings window for an option to toggle/fix what is happening
- ✅ I have checked the settings window for an option to toggle/fix what is happening ✅ I have installed the lastest version and the issue still happens
+ - [ ] I have installed the lastest version and the issue still happens

 ## Describe the bug
 A clear and concise description of what the bug is.